Vince didn't screw TV Tropes. TV Tropes screwed TV Tropes.

 Alas, Poor Villain: Upon being relieved of duty he gets a 'THANK YOU VINCE!' chant from the crowd as the show closed, especially notable as not five minutes earlier the crowd was cheering at the news of him being replaced.
 Likely because the promo started off like any other in such a situation - someone (HHH in this case) coming out to interrupt a promo).
 But once the crowd figured out that this was basically Vince's retirement speech from active involvement and the symbolic handing of the reins to HHH, they started changing the chant.
 You can tell that Vince himself was a little taken aback by the emotion.

-CM Punk earned his candidacy by making Vince apologize to him.
-Plus, his running off the title facilitated Vince's eventual removal from COO of the WWE and being replaced by his son-in-law Triple H.
+CM Punk earned his candidacy by making Vince apologize to him on live television.
+Plus, his running off with the title facilitated Vince's eventual removal from his position as COO of the WWE and being replaced by his son-in-law Triple H.

 Author Appeal: It's historically known that Vince loves big, muscular men, and he will push them, regardless of talent.

-Vince's inclination towards muscular was more apparent in the 80's where they were pushed even if they had talent but were forced to hide it, (Hulk Hogan) or like some, had no (Ultimate Warrior) skill in the ring.
+Vince's inclination towards muscular was more apparent in the 80's where they were pushed even if they had talent but were forced to hide it (Hulk Hogan), or like some, had no skill in the ring (Ultimate Warrior).
 As time went on, smaller yet more talented wrestlers were given chances.
 At this point, Vince tends to push charisma over everything else, in-ring talent included.

 It has been said that, with some (but not very many) exceptions, he insists on people being of a certain height.
 Two-time World Heavyweight Champion Rey Mysterio Jr would suggest otherwise, but Mysterio is probably the second most popular wrestler in the company at the time of this writing, behind only John Cena.
 That being said, when WCW folded, it took his entire creative staff pushing him for him to sign Mysterio to a very low minimum guarantee.

 Part of the "bigger guys" thing is simply that they have more of a physical presence, since it's easier to make a guy look intimidating when he's bigger or taller (and it gives the announcers a go-to factoid to repeat during a dull part in a match.)
 While WWE isn't filled with complete giants right now, most of the wrestlers considered "average-sized" by WWE standards (guys not pushed as giants, such as Cena, Edge, Morrison) are at least 6'2" and over 220 pounds, which is considered above average for the typical man.
-The only really prominent smaller guys are Mysterio and Evan Bourne, who are closer to the American average of 5'9".
+The only really prominent smaller guys are Mysterio and Evan Bourne, who are closer to the American average of 5'9" (Mysterio is in fact considerably shorter than that).

-He also has a thing for gross storylines; his daughter Stephanie confirmed that he wanted to use her first pregnancy to push an incest storyline, with him as the father.
+He also has a thing for Toilet Humor and skeevy storylines: his daughter Stephanie confirmed that he wanted to use her first pregnancy to push an incest storyline, with him as the father(!).
 He also OK'd the Katie Vick saga, probably the most horrible storyline to feature on a pre-watershed television programme.
 Made worse by the fact it was played for laughs.

 Terry Funk called him "the most hardcore man in the business" because he's a multi-millionaire who doesn't need to be hit over the head with chairs week in and week out, but does so anyway to promote a story.
 TERRY F'N FUNK, the father of all Garbage Wrestlers.